 - The password must not be easy to guess.
-Names, car registration numbers, dates of birth, etc. should not be chosen as passwords. - The password should contain at least one character that is not a letter (special character or number). - · The password should be at least 8 characters long. - · Change your password regularly, e.g. every 90 days.
+Names, car registration numbers, dates of birth, etc. should not be chosen as passwords. - The password should contain at least one character that is not a letter (special character or number). - The password should be at least 8 characters long. - · Change your password regularly, e.g. every 90 days.

-2.4 Setting up an internet connection
+3.5 Setting up an internet connection

-You can set up different types of Internet connections using your device.
-The most common configurations are described below.
-The GUI Internet wizard can be used to help configure alternative configuration types.
+You can establish various types of internet connection with your device.
+The most common configuration is described below.
+The GUI internet wizard can be used to help configure alternative configuration types.

-2.4.1 Internet connection over internal xDSL modem
+3.5.1 Internet connection over internal ADSL modem

-Apart from bintec RS123 and bintec RS123w, all devices in the RS series have an integrated xDSL modem for rapid Internet access set-up.
-To make it easier to configure an xD-SL internet connection, the GUI has a wizard to guide you through the connection set-up process simply and quickly.
+The devices R3002 and RT3002 have an integrated ADSL2+ modem for establishing a fast internet connection.
+To make it easier to configure an ADSL internet connection, the GUI has a Assistants to guide you through the connection set-up process simply and quickly.
 A selection of preconfigured connections from leading providers makes configuration even easier.

-- (1) In GUI select the Assistants->Internet Access menu. - (2) With New make a new entry and take over the Connection Type Internal ADSL Modem. - (3) Follow the steps shown by the wizard.
+- In GUI select the Assistants->Internet Access menu. - (2) With New make a new entry and take over the Connection Type Internal ADSL Modem. - (3) Follow the steps shown by the wizard.
 The wizard has its own online help, which offers all of the information you may require. - (4) Once you have exited the wizard, save the configuration by clicking on the Save configuration button above the menu navigation.